Employment Law FAQS

 When your employer violates wage and hour laws, you can be entitled to receive back pay for the amount your employer owes you but failed to provide.
 In most cases, Massachusetts labor laws also entitled you to receive triple damages from your employer for the labor law violation.
 Your employer may also have to pay for attorney fees if you are forced to pursue legal action to get the money you deserve.11.
 Should I Contact an Attorney for Help?

 Navigating an unpaid wage claim or taking legal action against your employer can be a confusing process.
 A Boston employment lawyer can help you to understand your rights and pursue a claim to receive the money you deserve.
-Contact the Law Offices of Jeffrey S. Glassman today to schedule a free consultation and learn more about what our attorneys can do to help.
+Contact Jeffrey Glassman Injury Lawyers today to schedule a free consultation and learn more about what our attorneys can do to help.